vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 ### Nemesis

 ## Timeline
 **Decades ago**: Ezra, Damon, Luca, and Joe become friends.
-The boys become enticed by fire.
+The boys become enticed by fire, but Ezra becomes enamored.
 **Years after**: They all grow older.
+Ezra and Damon become career criminals while Luca and Joe stay in civilian life.
+They leave behind their love for fire, for the most part.
+Ezra clings on.
-They move apart **2 years ago**:
+**2 years ago**:
 **A month ago**: The arsons begin.
 A month to burn down several buildings.